isalasg/itszn/Apuntes/006_TSP/Unidad_II/PITCHME.md

 ---
 ### @color[brown](2.5.
 Gerente de soporte)
 #### @color[orange](The support manager role)
-- The support manager’s primary responsibility is to ensure that the team has the proper tools and methods needed to do the project work.
+- The support manager’s primary responsibility is to @color[green](ensure that the team has the proper tools and methods) needed to do the project work.
 The support manager also handles the team’s configuration management and change control functions, and acts as the team’s reuse advocate.
 Among the support manager’s duties are

 ---
 ### @color[brown](2.5.
 Gerente de soporte)